How Human-Centric Lighting Improves Healthcare Spaces

 Intensive and Special Care Units

-In ICUs and recovery units, access to daylight is often limited.
+In ICUs and recovery units, access to natural daylight is often limited.
+Therefore, human-centric lighting plays a crucial role in maintaining circadian cues within these environments.

-Human-centric lighting helps maintain circadian cues in these spaces.
-It supports orientation and reduces confusion, especially after surgery or sedation.
+As a result, it supports patient orientation and reduces confusion, especially after surgery or sedation.

 Behavioral Health Environments